aaguirre7/horiseon-seo/README.md

 What was done:

-*Both index and css files where commented and fixed
+Both index and css files where commented and fixed image files, also this readme was created.
-*a readme file was added

 <p align="right">(<a href="#top">back to top</a>)</p>